2023 Best Value International Studies Schools in Massachusetts

 Top 10 Best International Studies Schools

 Our analysis found University of Massachusetts - Boston to be the best value school for international studies students who want to pursue a degree in Massachusetts.
-UMass Boston is a fairly large public school located in the city of Boston.
+UMass Boston is a fairly large public school located in the large city of Boston.

-The average tuition and fees for an in-state undergraduate at UMass Boston are $14,677 a year.
+In-state tuition fees for undergraduate students at UMass Boston are $14,677 per year.

 Read full report on International Studies at University of Massachusetts - Boston